 This is an opportunity to gain valuable experience working on a research team and to develop close relationships with attending surgeons and trainees.
 It is ideal for those who are seriously considering surgery as a career.

-In addition to your application, each applicant must have a Letter of Recommendation, submitted by a faculty member by Friday, April 1, 2021.
+In addition to your application, each applicant must have a Letter of Recommendation, submitted by a faculty member by Friday, April 15th, 2022.

 Faculty should email their letters of recommendation directly to the Director of Surgical Education (below).

-Submit your application by Monday April 1st 2021.
+Submit your application by Friday April 15th 2022.

 Please address any questions to: